PrimeLens/django-notes/README.md

   ]
 ```

-- we added a line
+- we added a line for the url and a line to import the views from the app we created

 ```
+  # import views from the app we created
+  from myfirstapp import views

   urlpatterns = [
     # '^$' is regex for empty string see below
     url(r'^$', views.index, name='index'),